-The introduction of smart phones and other wireless devices and the explosion of their use in the past decade have driven technological advances in the telecommunication infrastructure as demand strains the existing infrastructure.
+The introduction of smartphones and other wireless devices and the explosion of their use in the past decade have driven technological advances in the telecommunication infrastructure as demand strains the existing infrastructure.
 From the needs of individual users to be connected, through the importance of disseminating emergency information to the public and between first responders, reliable wireless telecommunications have become a universal element of everyday life.

-The telecommunications industry will be deploying infrastructure that will bring 5th Generation (5G) technology to the area via wireless telecommunication atennae and equipment (small cell).
+The telecommunications industry will be deploying infrastructure that will bring 5th Generation (5G) technology to the area via wireless telecommunication antennae and equipment (small cell).
 The District has adopted an approach that has been implemented in several jurisdictions across the country that fit within the broad parameters established by the Federal Communications Commission (FCC).
-This approach includes requiring every company enter into a Master License Agreement and obtain permits to deploy infrastructure that meets guidelines adopted by each community to reflect that community's priorities for its public space.
+This approach includes requiring every company to enter into a Master License Agreement and obtain permits to deploy infrastructure that meets guidelines adopted by each community to reflect that community's priorities for its public space.

 The District of Columbia has a history spanning more than two centuries establishing a unique streetscape that sets it apart from any other city in the world.
 A crucial component of that streetscape is its extensive network of public space.
-The public space enhances the quality of life for our residents and visitors, and ensures that the city has the foundation to become a more walkable and sustainable city.
+The public space enhances the quality of life for our residents and visitors and ensures that the city has the foundation to become a more walkable and sustainable city.
 The District’s public space is a valuable and intentional asset that requires careful stewardship to maintain its integrity and safeguard it as a legacy to future generations.
 This heritage is safeguarded through the work of many agencies, including the District of Columbia’s Historic Preservation Office and Public Space Committee (among others), and the Federally constituted Commission of Fine Arts and National Capital Planning Commission.
 Any new use made of that public space must be cognizant of and adapted to the special characteristics of the District of Columbia.

-The deadline to provide written comments in advance of the PSC meeting is 5:00 PM on Friday, October 5.
+The deadline to provide written comments in advance of the PSC meeting is 5:00 PM on Friday, March 15.
 PSC meetings are open to the public and the PSC welcomes testimony from all parties.
 If you are interested in commenting at the PSC meeting, please contact the PSC staff at [email protected].

 On Monday, October 15, 2018, at 1:00 pm DDOT hosted a special roundtable to consider guidelines for the deployment of Small Cell in the public space.
 At the meeting, comments and testimony from all stakeholders were welcome.
 If you have additional questions, please contact the PSC staff at [email protected].
 The meeting was held at 1100 4th Street SW in Room 200.